mabiesen/CodWritingGuide-Universal/CodeWritingMethod.md

 Basic formula for any programming project:

-## Once project is started, each functional change to a project should be committed to git control. ##
+Once project is started, each functional change to a project should be committed to git control.

+Project should only be manipulated locally.
+After each major commit or series of commits, push to github.

+###General Project Roadmap

 1. Write down project criteria
 2. Work on the easy things first